Diamond Lapidary Blade Articles

 PROPERLY STORING YOUR BLADES

-If possible, maintain a controlled environment where temperature and humidity levels are stable.
-Extreme temperature fluctuations can cause materials to expand or contract, potentially creating micro-cracks or other forms of stress in the diamond blade.
-Similarly, high humidity can encourage rust formation on metal parts of the blade or the core, compromising its structural integrity.
-Using a dehumidifier or air conditioner in storage areas can help mitigate these risks.
+Here’s how you can extend the life and maintain the quality of your blades through proper storage.
+If possible, keep them in a climate-controlled environment with stable temperature and humidity levels.
+Extreme temperature fluctuations can cause materials to expand or contract, potentially leading to micro-cracks or stress in the diamond blade.
+High humidity can cause rust to form on metal parts of the blade or core, which compromises structural integrity.
+To mitigate these risks, using a dehumidifier or air conditioner in storage areas is beneficial.

 BEFORE INSTALLING YOUR NEW BLADE